flyingcircusio/batou/README.md

 2.2.4 (unreleased)
 ------------------

+- Repair `File(group=)`, it now works just like `File(owner=)`

 - Remove debugging code from secrets editing which caused encryption errors to crash and loose unsaved edits. (#139)

+- Fix shipping of deployment code with git-bundle when using a branch.
+Before the entire branch history was uploaded with each deployment to each host (#131)

+- Allow specifying a custom pip version in `AppEnv`.

 2.2.3 (2021-01-20)
 ------------------